 Routine leaks from AC units call for replacement to maintain the safety of the air and environment.

 Do I Need to Repair or Replace My Air Conditioner?

-After knowing the signs, it can still be very confusing to identify whether the air conditioning unit needs repairs or actual replacement.
+After knowing the signs, it can still be very confusing to identify whether the air conditioning unit needs repairs or an actual replacement.
 In the end, an air conditioner is a huge investment.
 Read through these factors to get out of the dilemma.

 Air conditioner's age.
 Air conditioners last anywhere from 10–15 years on average when properly maintained.
 As a basis, many air conditioner warranties end in 10 years, which means that while the need for frequent repairs may increase, you will have no warranty to handle the increasing repair costs once the unit reaches the end of the warranty period.
 In this case, buying a new air conditioner is the better solution.

 Cost of repair.
 Having to go through repairs and regular maintenance can cost you time and money.
 If your maintenance cost is not worth the quality of the output, it's time to replace the unit.
-If the cost is still not that high and if the AC can do its work well, you can still have it repaired.
+If the cost is still not that high and if the AC can do its job well, you can still have it repaired.

 Air conditioners are designed to last.
 However, even the best air conditioners out there can lose their quality with each passing year.
-To make the most out of your AC's life span, you will need to give it the needed maintenance and proper usage.
+To get the most out of your AC's life span, you will need to give it the needed maintenance and proper usage.
 This will help you save money and avoid hassle in the long run.
-However, when the time comes that you really have to bid goodbye to your cooling system, it's good to look for a new air conditioner with the right size, BTU, and functions based on your needs.
-This will ensure that your AC will work at its prime without straining its compressor.
+However, when the time comes that you really have to say goodbye to your cooling system, it's good to look for a new air conditioner with the right size, BTU, and functions based on your needs.
+This will ensure that your AC will work at its peak without straining its compressor.

 Are you in the market for a new air conditioner?
 Check out Megafurniture's collection of high-quality and energy-efficient units in Singapore.